In person in Olympia & online across Washington State

-Therapy for ADHD
+Therapy for ADHD & Autism

-Has ADHD been on your mind?
+Have ADHD or Autism been on your mind?

-MY APPROACH TO THERAPY FOR ADHD
+MY APPROACH TO ADHD & Autism

 Neurodiversity is the concept that there exist different neurotypes, or different ways that our brains function.
 Neurotypical describes “typical” neurological development and functioning, while neurodivergent is an umbrella term that encapsulates all other neurotypes, including those we’re born with - like ADHD, Autism, BiPolar, Dyslexia - and those that are acquired - like PTSD and Traumatic Brain Injuries (TBI).

-If you’re looking for a Neurodivergent-Affirming therapist who will help you identify your unique strengths and needs, and work with them to build a life you love, I’d be happy to talk with you to see if we’re a good fit.
+If you’re looking for a Neurodivergent-Affirming therapist who will help you identify your unique strengths and needs, and work with them to help you build a life you love, I’d be happy to talk with you to see if we’re a good fit.

-Therapy for ADHD can help you:
+Therapy for ADHD & Autism can help you:

 • Identify and embrace your unique strengths.